otammato/Kubernetes_Terraform_cluster_deploy_on_EKS_AWS/README.md

 ```
 </details>

-2.2: This is the files' structure needed for deployment:
+2.2: This is the overall files' structure needed for the deployment (each file content can be found in the next steps)

-1. eks-cluster.tf – holds the cluster resources such as the worker nodes.
+1. eks-cluster.tf – holds the cluster resources such as the worker nodes
 2. security-groups.tf – holds the information about the cluster subnets and VPC details
-3. versions.tf – holds the information about the needed provider versions.
+3. versions.tf – holds the information about the needed provider versions
 4. k8s.tf – holds the information about the Kubernetes provider
 5. vpc.tf – contains VPC resource information
-6. outputs.tf – contains the desired outputs when the deployment is finished.​
+6. outputs.tf – contains the desired outputs when the deployment is finished

 2.3: Create EKS Cluster configuration file